Financial Facts To Know Before Starting IVF

 - Some companies such as Lending Club Patient Solution, United Medical Credit and Future Family offer low-interest medical loans with adjustable payment plans based on your income.

 - The key component to a successful IVF cycle is a highly capable doctor who has been able to correctly diagnose the patient’s primary cause of infertility.
 Make sure you have a doctor you a comfortable with, and confident that they are the best.

 - It is important to keep in mind that the lowest price IVF clinic might not necessarily provide you with the best quality of care.
 Often times, the more expensive fertility clinics are pricier because they use cutting edge embryology equipment which is expensive to maintain.
 The price, however, is worth it as this equipment helps increase IVF success rates.

 At Santa Monica Fertility we bill our services in “packages” which are customized to the needs of the specific patient.
 We believe in providing the patient with one global cost to help keep their IVF cycle affordable- so there are no additional fees or surprise costs along the way.
 Each package includes all surgery fees, embryology services, transfer fees, anesthesia, access to on-call nursing staff, and monitoring appointments.
 Our package prices vary according to the recommended treatment plan specific for each patient.
 Please note, fertility medications, which can range between $2,000-$5,000 in pharmacy fees depending on the patient’s dosages, are not included in the global cost estimate.

-Please feel free to call or email our financial coordinator Sarah Vermillion to discuss our different package options, and the treatments that are right for you and your family.
+Please feel free to call or email our Program Director Sarah Bry to discuss our different package options, and the treatments that may right for you and your family.